 List of content you will read in this article:

-Since you're going to read this, you're probably searching for a way to modify your Windows password remotely, using a Remote Desktop connection (Remote Desktop Protocol).
+as you are also one who is probably searching for a way to change RDP password by using a Remote Desktop connection (Remote Desktop Protocol).
 This is a common scenario for remote employees and server admins who frequently need to remotely access platforms (such as Virtual Machines) via another Desktop computer.
 When this happens, the conventional CTRL + ALT + DEL key combination won't work since this is a local OS, which is the one on the PC we're using to connect the remote environment, and will trigger its very own password reset dashboard, enabling us to change the local Windows login details instead of the remote one.

 Fortunately, there is another key combination that we can use to access the remote system's change password screen: CTRL + ALT + END.
 This operation is designed for remote desktop interactions, and it could be used to reset passwords without the intervention of the local OS.
 The END key is typically located near the Delete key, which may explain why it was selected as a substitute hotkey.